MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/software-update-point-installation-configuration.md

 1. In the Configuration Manager console, go to **Administration** > **Site Configuration**  > **Servers and Site System Roles**, select *\<SiteSystemName>* on the right pane.
 2. In the bottom pane, right-click **Software Update Point**, and then click **Properties**.
 3. Select the **Proxy and Account Settings** tab, and select **Use a proxy server when synchronizing software updates**.
-4. (Optional) To configure automatic deployment rule (ADR) to use a proxy server, select the **Proxy And Account Settings** tab, and then select **Use a proxy server when downloading content by using automatic deployment rules**.
+4. (Optional) To configure automatic deployment rules (ADRs) to use a proxy server, select the **Proxy And Account Settings** tab, and then select **Use a proxy server when downloading content by using automatic deployment rules**.

 ### Verify proxy settings in the WSUS console